ETS-BodyModeling/ImplicitParametricAvatar/README.md

 ## Overview
-Clothed_SMPLX provides a robust solution for 3D reconstruction and avatar generation from a single image.
+This project provides a robust solution for 3D reconstruction and avatar generation from a single image.
 It is designed to estimate both the pose and shape of a clothed human, enabling applications in virtual try-ons, augmented reality, and human-computer interaction.

 This project leverages deep learning models, particularly SMPL-X, to handle complex challenges in 3D human modeling, ensuring real-time performance and high accuracy.